Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Verge - The Verge/Tenet coming to HBO Max — which director Nolan called the _worst streaming service_ —on May 1st.md

 ---
-title: Tenet coming to HBO Max — which director Nolan called the _worst streaming service_ —on May 1st
+title: 'Tenet coming to HBO Max — which director Nolan called the _worst streaming service_ —on May 1st'
 categories:
     - 新媒体
     - The Verge - The Verge